thudfactor/coi-presentation/14/PITCHME.md

 ## Parts of a View

-Views is organized logically by column.
+Views are organized logically by column.

 - Title
 - Format